actigraph/CentrePointWebhookDocumentation/event_types.md

 ## Raw Processing Complete Event

-Triggered when a processing of data retrieval request made through the CentrePoint API has completed.
+Triggered when a processing of raw data upload has completed.

 **Webhook event name:**